- What causes a 404 Error?

 When the size of your custom 404 Error Page is less than 512 bytes, browsers like google Chrome and Internet Explorer will display their own “friendly” 404 Error Pages.
 Google chrome will render a Google 404 Page with alternative suggestions generated by their Google algorithms.

-Change HTTP Error Status Code from 404 to 410 in WordPress
+How to Change HTTP Error Status Code from 404 to 410?

 If you decide to change the status code to 410 for any URL, to expedite its retirement, you may choose the URL or a few of them and Select “Update Status” in the “Bulk Actions” dropdown.
 Then select “Update Status to 410” in the adjacent dropdown and click the “Update” button.